-Context Paper 1 due: Faith 2/9 What is Religion?
+Context Paper 1 due: Faith 2/14 What is Religion?

 Bataille, Theory of Religion, 65-111

-Context Paper Due (Graduate Students)

-2/16 Mardi Gras, No Class
+2/21 Mardi Gras, No Class

-2/23 Preach On!
+2/28 Preach On!
 Part I

 Hogan and Reid, Connecting with the Congregation, pp. 7-67

 Context Paper 2 due: Morality

-3/2 Preach On!
+3/6 Preach On!
 Part II

 Hogan and Reid, Connecting with the Congregation, pp. 69-111.

+3/13 Spring Break, No Class

-3/9 Preach On!
+3/21 Preach On!
 Part III

 Hogan and Reid, Connecting with the Congregation, pp. 113-160.

 Context Paper 3: Language

-3/16 Spring Break, No Class

-3/23 Sermons- Old School
+3/27 Sermons- Old School

 Danforth, Samuel.
 "A Brief Recognition of New-England's Errand into the Wilderness."
 In American Rhetorical Discourse, edited by Ronald F. Reid, 38-52.
 Prospect Heights, IL: Waveland Press, 1995.

 Edwards, Jonathan.
 "Sinners in the Hands of an Angry God."
 In American Rhetorical Discourse, edited by Ronald F. Reid, 64-77.
 Prospect Heights, IL: Waveland Press, 1995.

 Context Paper 4: Ethos

-3/30 The Language of Religion
+4/3 The Language of Religion

 Gunn, Joshua.
 "H. P. Blavatsky and the Magic of Esoteric Language."
 Journal of Communication & Religion 25, no. 2 (2002): 193-227.

 Hastings, Adi.
 "From Ritual to Grammar: Sacrifice, Homology, Metalanguage."
 Language & Communication 23, no. 3-4 (2003): 275-85.

-4/6 Video Night
+4/10 Video Night

 We will watch several videos dealing with religious practice and sermons.

 Context Paper 5: Pathos

-4/13 The Power of Ritual
+4/17 The Power of Ritual

-- Jacobs, Janet L. "The Effects of Ritual Healing on Female Victims of Abuse: A Study of Empowerment and Transformation."
+Jacobs, Janet L. "The Effects of Ritual Healing on Female Victims of Abuse: A Study of Empowerment and Transformation."
 Sociology of Religion 50, no. 3 (1989): 265-79.

-- Liénard, Pierre, and E. Thomas Lawson.
+Liénard, Pierre, and E. Thomas Lawson.
 "Evoked Culture, Ritualization and Religious Rituals."
 Religion 38, no. 2 (2008): 157-71.

-- Whitney Kelting, M. "Candanbālā's Hair: Fasting, Beauty, and the Materialization of Jain Wives."
+Whitney Kelting, M. "Candanbālā's Hair: Fasting, Beauty, and the Materialization of Jain Wives."
 Religion 39, no. 1 (2009): 1-10.

-4/20 Alternative Views
+4/24 Alternative Views

-- Holloway, Richard.
+Holloway, Richard.
 "Godless Morality."
 Reproductive BioMedicine Online 10 (2005): 137-39.

-- Nietzsche, Friedrich Wilhelm.
-"What Is Religious."
-In Beyond Good and Evil: Prelude to a Philosophy of the Future, 59-76.
-New York: Vintage Books, 1989.

-- Russell, Bertrand.
+Russell, Bertrand.
 "Why I Am Not a Christian."
 In Why I Am Not a Christian, and Other Essays on Religion and Related Subjects, 3-23.
 New York: Simon and Schuster, 1957.

-- 4/27 Sermon Presentations (Undergraduate)

-Papers Due (Undergraduate and Graduate)
+5/1 Sermon Presentations Papers Due

-Comps Question (Graduate)

 Regarding Changes in Course Requirements

 Since all classes do not progress at the same rate, the instructor may wish to modify the above requirements or their timing as circumstances dictate.
 For example, the instructor may wish to change the number and frequency of exams, or the number and sequence of assignments.
 However, the students must be given adequate notification.
 Moreover, there may be non-typical classes for which these requirements are not strictly applicable in each instance and may need modification.
 If such modification is needed, it must be in writing and conform to the spirit of this policy statement.